Understanding Price vs. Value in the Real World: A Comprehensive Guide

 Every week, we hear the same thing from private sellers:

-We get it.
-Firearms aren’t just objects, they’re investments, heirlooms, and sometimes even symbols of trust.
-But when it comes time to actually selling a gun, many sellers confuse what it cost with what it’s worth in today’s market.
+We understand.
+Firearms aren’t just objects; they’re investments, heirlooms, and sometimes even symbols of trust.
+However, when it comes time to actually selling a gun, many sellers confuse what it cost with what it’s worth in today’s market.

-This post breaks down the difference between Fair Market Value (FMV) and Marketable Cash Value (MCV), and explains why you may be offered less than you expect (and why that’s not a scam).
+This post breaks down the difference between Fair Market Value (FMV) and Marketable Cash Value (MCV).
+It also explains why you may be offered less than you expect—and why that’s not a scam.

 Fair Market Value vs. Marketable Cash Value: A Quick Primer